How about: Cascais Intro > Cascais Sights > 1 Week in Cascais > Cascais Beaches > Lisbon day trips

 The Lisbon to Cascais railway is a regional train service therefore tickets cannot pre booked and are purchased on the day of travel.
 There is no need to pre-book as there are always seats available and there is sufficient space for luggage.
 Tickets must be purchased before boarding the train and there are barriers between the station concourse and the platforms.

 The train journey takes between 30 and 40 minutes depending on the number of stops.
 During daylight hours there is a departure every 20 minutes.
-The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at summer 2016).
+The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at spring 2017).
 For the full timetable please see the CP website:

 (Note: the above link opens a new window)